iwer/GeotiffLandscape/README.md

 ### S2GLC Weightmap DataAsset
 S2GLC DataAssets contain a texture for each of the 15 layers (*except NoData and Clouds*) and the geo reference information.

+## Funding
+Development of this code was partially funded by the German Federal Ministry of Education and Research (BMBF) under funding reference number 13FH1I01IA.